HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 See HansKindberg-EPiServer-Build for more information.

 ### 5.3 HansKindberg-EPiServer-Build
 This package contains build-targets.
 This package has a dependency to HansKindberg-EPiServer-Application-Files and through that also to HansKindberg-EPiServer-Binaries.

-Regarding HansKindberg-EPiServer-Application-Files:
+#### 5.3.1 Regarding HansKindberg-EPiServer-Application-Files:
 The package contains build scripts/targets that transforms the config-files.
 1.
+- package\EPiServer-Application-Files.x.x.x.x\Configuration\Web.Template.config with Web.Common.config (transforms) to Web.Template.config
 - package\EPiServer-Application-Files.x.x.x.x\Configuration\log4net.Template.config with log4net.Common.config (transforms) to log4net.Template.config
-- package\EPiServer-Application-Files.x.x.x.x\Configuration\Web.Template.config with Web.Common.config (transforms) to Web.Template.config
 2.
 - log4net.Template.config with log4net.$(Configuration).config (transforms) to log4net.config
 - Web.Template.config with Web.$(Configuration).config (transforms) to Web.config
-Exclude
-- *.config
-- *.Template.config
-from source-control.

-Regarding HansKindberg-EPiServer-Binaries:
-This package contains build scripts/targets that copies all the binaries to the bin folder on build.

- 2 Configuration
-Do not include the *.config in source-control.
-Include *.Template.config and *.$(Configuration).config in source-control.
+- Views\Web.Template.config with Views\Web.$(Configuration).config (transforms) to Views\Web.config
+- Any Custom.Template.config with Custom.$(Configuration).config (transforms) to Custom.config

-### 2.1 Web.config
+##### 5.3.1.1 Web.config

 	<Content Include="Web.config" />
 	<None Include="Web.Common.config">